What types of wood should I use in my wood-burning fire?

 Wood from fruit trees

 Wood from fruit trees is good firewood, but not always available.
 You do see a lot of small, gnarled trunks in fruit wood.
-It is difficult to split and has to dry for a long time.
+It is difficult to split and should be dried for a long time.
 Once dried, fruit wood creates a nice, slow-burning fire.

 Coniferous wood is not suitable as a main fuel for your fire or stove.
-There is a lot of resin in the bark of coniferous wood, which can cause pollution in the fire or chimney.
+There is a lot of resin in the bark, which can cause pollution in the fire or chimney.
 However, it may be useful to have some kindling from coniferous wood on hand, because it quickly catches fire.

 Pellets are a residual product of the wood processing industry.
 Pellets are made from waste such as prunings, sawdust and wood shavings.
 These wood residues are compacted under high pressure.
 This results in a fuel with a high combustion value.
 Burning pellets in a special pellet stove is extremely efficient and clean.
 Very few ash residues are left in a pellet stove.